die/calibre-rpc/README.md

 Calibre RPC is a plugin for the e-book manager [Calibre](https://calibre-ebook.com/) to enable Discord Rich Presence.

-This plugin makes use of [pypresence](https://github.com/qwertyquerty/pypresence) to allow a user to showcase their current Calibre activity within [Discord](https://discord.com/).

 This project was inspired by [Split](https://www.mobileread.com/forums/showthread.php?t=352476).
 ## Features
 - Displays a browsing message when Calibre is opened, including the number of books in the current library.